 Whether a born and raised Manc or an adopted one, we know all know rain is never far away in our dear city.
 However, poor weather doesn’t need to dampen your spirits – or your plans.
 We’ve got you covered in for things to do in Manchester on a rainy day.

 1. Enjoy the comfort of the big screen cinema

 Who doesn’t love the cinema?
-The latest films, popcorn – and an ice blast of course.
+The latest films, popcorn – and an ice blast, of course.
 It’s a perfect activity for any time of the day.
 So if showers scupper your plans but you’re not prepared to put them completely off why not head to the cinema?
-I mean you’ll be entertained for an hour or two and even be giving the rain time to pass.
-So worst case scenario you’ve just watched a really great film.
-Best case scenario you’ve watched a really great film and it’s stopped raining.
-Making it even more worthwhile is the fact that if you head down to an Odeon during July we can offer you a tasty discount on both Odeon tickets and Vue tickets.
+I mean, you’ll be entertained for an hour or two, giving the rain time to pass.
+Worst case scenario: you’ve just watched a really great film.
+Best case scenario: you’ve watched a really great film and it’s stopped raining.
+Making it even more worthwhile is the fact that we can offer you a tasty discount on both Odeon tickets and Vue tickets.
 Result.
 Various locations.

 3. Visit Manchester Art Gallery

 Take shelter from the rainy day at Manchester Art Gallery.
 It is in the heart of the city and been at the heart of city life for over 200 years.
 It boasts an impressive public collection under its care of over 46,000 objects spanning centuries of fine art, craft and more.
 This has been shaped by the people, not just those in charge of the museum but by the people of Manchester itself.
 Besides its impressive collection, it also has a number of rotating exhibitions and events throughout the year.
 So, with plenty to dive into, why not spend the day down at the historic space and enjoy all it has to offer?
 Better yet, it’s entirely free to go to the main gallery collections and exhibition spaces.
 Manchester Art Gallery, Mosley St, Manchester M2 3JL

 4. Add a spark to your concert experience with a Candlelight performance